flood-io/flood-chrome-docs/classes/Until.md

 #### Until.ableToSwitchToFrame()
 * `returns:` <`Condition`>

-Creates a condition that will wait until the input driver is able to switch to the designated frame.
+The target frame may be specified as:
+- numeric index into window.frames for the currently selected frame.
+- ElementHandle, which must references a FRAME or IFRAME element on the current page.
+- locator which may be used to first locate a FRAME or IFRAME on the current page before attempting to switch to it.

+Upon successful resolution of this condition, the driver will be left focused on the new frame.

 #### Until.alertIsPresent(alertText)
 * `alertText` <[string]>